-- Using a Bluetooth headset, such as AirPods, AirPods Pro, and AirPods Max.
+- Use a Bluetooth headset, such as AirPods, AirPods Pro, and AirPods Max.

-The Side button is located on the right hand edge of your iPhone.
+The Side button is located along the right-hand edge of your iPhone.

 - Press and hold the Side button on your iPhone to open Siri.

 - You will hear two quick beeps/vibrations and the Siri icon on the screen to tell you that Siri has woken up and is waiting for you to say something.

-- Once Siri has opened, ask a question or ask Siri to perform a task such as emailing or texting.
+- Once Siri is activated, ask a question or ask Siri to perform a task such as emailing or texting.
 Siri will automatically detect when you have stopped speaking, but you can optionally press the microphone icon to show you have finished your question or request.

 - On the iPhone X or later, if you need to speak for longer, hold the button until you have finished talking, then Siri will stop listening.

 Open your iPhone settings select Siri & Search.
 Check that the switch for Listen for "Hey Siri" is turned on.
-If it isn't, follow our guide on how to enable the feature.
+If it isn't, follow the instructions above on how to enable the feature.

-You can now activate Siri without the need to press the home button by saying:
+You can instantly activate Siri without the need to press the side/home button by saying:

-Once Siri is activated you can speak naturally, and do not need to pause after saying "Hey, Siri".
+Once Siri is initiated, you can speak naturally and do not need to pause after saying "Hey, Siri".